sclorg/mariadb-container/10.3/root/usr/share/container-scripts/mysql/README.md

 Users can choose between RHEL and CentOS based images.
 The RHEL image is available in the [Red Hat Container Catalog](https://access.redhat.com/containers/#/registry.access.redhat.com/rhel8/mariadb-103) as registry.access.redhat.com/rhel8/mariadb-103.
-The CentOS image is then available on [Docker Hub](https://hub.docker.com/r/centos/mariadb-103-centos8/) as centos/mariadb-103-centos8.
+After the CentOS 8 will be released, CentOS image will be available on [Docker Hub](https://hub.docker.com/r/centos/) as centos/mariadb-103-centos8.